s87217647/Rusted_Zookeeper/README.md

-## Barebone Zookeeper service in Rust.
+## Barebone Zookeeper service in Rust

 Barebone as each node stores transactions in history with executing the command.
 The project focuses on establishing consensus.